Savannah River Site: Isotope production program

-Operations and contract management

-Westinghouse replaces DuPont
+Security

-The 1979 Iran hostage crisis gave rise to concerns about the Islamic terrorism.
+The 1979 Iran hostage crisis gave rise to concerns about Islamic terrorism.
 DuPont had always been in charge of all aspects of Savannah River Plant operations, including security, but balked at taking special measures to confront the terrorist threat.
 The DOE then engaged the services of Wackenhut Services Incorporated (WSI) to provide security support services at the SRP.
 Security was tightened around the reactors, separations area and fuel manufacturing area.
-The terms of the contract with DuPont no longer satisfied Congress.
-In particular, the contract held that DuPont would not be held liable for damages in the event of an accident or litigation.
-DuPont felt that this was only fair, as the firm was operating the plant on a non-profit basis, and had originally accepted the contract only out of a sense of corporate patriotism.
-In 1987, DuPont notified DOE that it would not continue to operate and manage the site when the latest extension expired in 1989.
+On 23 August 1983, Centerra-SRS, a subsidiary of Centerra Group, assumed responsibility for security services.
+A paramilitary organisation, it supplies a variety of protective services.
+In 2017, Centerra-SRS was acquired by Constellis, continuing to operate as Centerra, a Constellis company.
+In January 2023, the U.S. Department of Energy awarded Centerra a new security services contract for the Savannah River Site, valued at approximately $1 billion over a potential ten-year period.

 Main gate in the 1950s (left) and 2010s (right).
 Originally, DuPont hired and trained individuals to serve on their own security force.
-From 1979, the WSI-SRS Team guards the gates.
+From 1979, the WSI-SRS Team guarded the gates.